edu-faria/snake-tkinter/README.md

 # snake-tkinter

-A sample of snake game running with TKinter (which has no sense at all)...
+A sample of snake game running with tkinter (which has no sense at all)...

-Use 4,5,6,8 to move